-If cost of product revenue (exclusive of amortization) included previously expensed inventories, the cost of product revenue (exclusive of amortization) for the three months ended March 31, 2024 and 2023 would have increased by approximately \$6 million and \$4 million, respectively.
+For the three and six months ended June 30, 2024, the cost of product revenue (exclusive of amortization) would have increased by approximately \$7 million and \$13 million, respectively, if cost of product revenue (exclusive of amortization) included previously expensed inventories.
+For the three and six months ended June 30, 2023, the cost of product revenue (exclusive of amortization) would have increased by approximately \$4 million and \$8 million, respectively, if cost of product revenue (exclusive of amortization) included previously expensed inventories.
 We expect to utilize existing Zero-cost Inventory until depleted in the near-term.
 Once depleted, we expect our cost of product revenue (exclusive of amortization) associated with DAXXIFY[®] to increase.